-Becoming A Therapeutic Foster Parent
+Becoming A Foster Care Parent

 - Must be at least 21 years old

-- Maintain an emotionally, physically, and financially stable household
+- Maintain an emotionally, physically, and financially stable household with a spare bedroom

 - Have one adult in the home full-time or available as needed to provide care for children